Enrique1987/databricks/01_02_Data_Engineer_Professional/Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 Solutions:

-&nbsp;&nbsp;&nbsp;&nbsp;C.is correct.
-In this case, the best course of action is to use the Databricks CLI to build a workspace template with all the required notebooks, libraries, and environment variables.
-Using this method, the data engineer can design a unique template that is simple to deploy in various settings.
-Version control of the template makes it simple to track changes and offers a scalable method of implementing notebook-based workflows.

 &nbsp;&nbsp;&nbsp;&nbsp;A.is incorrect.
 It is not scalable or effective to manually download and upload the notebooks using the Databricks CLI.
 This method calls for manual work, which can take time and may not be appropriate for extensive and complex workflows.
 Furthermore, it does not offer an automated deployment process.

 &nbsp;&nbsp;&nbsp;&nbsp;B.is incorrect.
 It is also not the best course of action in this situation to use the Databricks CLI to export the notebooks as JSON files before importing them into a new workspace.
 Although this method can be effective in some circumstances, it does not offer a complete solution for implementing notebook-based workflows.
 It also necessitates manual work and does not offer an automated deployment process.

+&nbsp;&nbsp;&nbsp;&nbsp;C.is correct.
+In this case, the best course of action is to use the Databricks CLI to build a workspace template with all the required notebooks, libraries, and environment variables.
+Using this method, the data engineer can design a unique template that is simple to deploy in various settings.
+Version control of the template makes it simple to track changes and offers a scalable method of implementing notebook-based workflows.

 &nbsp;&nbsp;&nbsp;&nbsp;D.is incorrect.
 This situation does not lend itself to using the Databricks CLI to clone the entire workspace and modify the required notebooks.
 Even though this method can be helpful in some circumstances, it can be time-consuming and might not offer the level of automation needed for a significant and complex workflow.

-**Question 21: Databricks Tooling A large retail company is expanding its business and needs to process and analyze huge volumes of data from various sources, including social media, sales, and customer feedback.
+**Question 21: A large retail company is expanding its business and needs to process and analyze huge volumes of data from various sources, including social media, sales, and customer feedback.
 The company has hired a data engineer to design and implement a data pipeline using Delta Lake's SQL-based Delta APIs because they want to use Delta Lake for their data processing requirements.
 The data engineer must ensure the data pipeline's robustness, scalability, and fault tolerance.
 The data engineer must select the best options for the architecture and core functions of the data pipeline based on the company's CTO's strict requirements.
 Which of the following choices for implementing the data pipeline using Delta Lake should the data engineer make?**

 Options: